Functions

 EXP(expr)

-Function Description: Returns e (the base of the natural logarithm) raised to the specified power.
+Function Description: Returns the value of e (the base of natural logarithms) raised to the specified power.

 Nested Subquery Support: Applicable to both inner and outer queries.

-• Can only be used with regular columns, selection, or projection functions; cannot be used with aggregation functions.
+is NULL, return NULL. - Can only be used with regular columns, selection, and projection functions, not with aggregation functions.

 Example: